dkdndes/pybiorythm/docs/deployment/deployment-guide.md

 This guide explains the complete CI/CD pipeline and deployment strategies for the pybiorythm application across development, staging, and production environments.

+!!! info "CLI Application Notice"
+    **PyBiorythm is a command-line interface (CLI) application**, not a web service.
+The HTTP server deployment patterns, health endpoints, and load balancer configurations described in this guide are **demonstration examples** showing how to implement such features in production applications.

+    For actual PyBiorythm deployments, the application runs as:
+    - **Batch processing jobs** in Kubernetes CronJobs
+    - **One-time containers** for generating biorhythm charts
+    - **Development containers** with interactive CLI access

 ## 📋 Overview

 ### Environment Strategy